syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/mention/EJ2_ASP.MVC/customization.md

 {% endhighlight %}
 {% highlight c# tabtitle="Data.cs" %}
 {% include code-snippet/mention/customization/suffix-char-customization/suffixChar-customization.cs %}
+{% endhighlight %}
 {% endtabs %}

 ![suffix character](../images/suffix-char.gif)

 ## Configure the popup list

-By default, the width of the popup list adjusts automatically according to the mention suggestion list data's width, and the height of the popup list is `300px`.
+By default, the width of the popup list adjusts automatically according to the mentioned suggestion list data's width, and the height of the popup list is `300px`.
 They can also be customized using the [PopupHeight](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupHeight) and [PopupWidth](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.Mention.html#Syncfusion_EJ2_DropDowns_Mention_PopupWidth) properties respectively.

 In the following sample, popup list's width and height are configured.